 Your child's appointment

 If you are then unable to attend, it is important that you let us know as soon as possible.
 Please call the number on your appointment letter so that we can give your appointment to another patient waiting to come to clinic.
-Alternatively, you can request that your appointment be changed using our online form

 To make your child’s clinic appointment as productive as possible please keep the following in mind: